Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 <a id="build"></a>
 ## Building the New Symbol Table Entry
 Once you have identified a parent class to inherit from, you are ready to configure the class representing the Symbol Table entry.
+Your new class should be added to `MultiTypeSymEntry.chpl`.
 An example class definition for each parent class is provided below.
 We will walk through defining each component separately.

 **GenSymEntry**
 ```chapel